Annie Sawyer: Casting and characterisation

-Andrea Riseborough originally portrayed the character of Annie in the pilot episode of Being Human; when a full series was commissioned she was replaced with Lenora Crichlow.
+Andrea Riseborough originally portrayed the character of Annie in the pilot episode; when a full series was commissioned she was replaced with Lenora Crichlow.
 Although Crichlow initially felt the script was "a bit out there" she was won over by the story's grounding in real life.
 In her eyes, Annie is initially "quite insecure and vulnerable, and a little bit needy" but as the series progresses "she has to start to toughen up and prove herself".
 Crichlow explains that although originally it seemed like the other characters were responsible for Annie, "she is forced to move on and forced to grow up" as the series progresses.
-By the fourth series Annie’s "sense of duty and responsibility is what drives her" as she takes on a mothering role to both Eve and Tom.
+By the fourth series Annie's "sense of duty and responsibility is what drives her" as she takes on a mothering role to both Eve and Tom.
 Actor Damien Molony explains how this is also replicated in Annie's relationship with Hal, who "absolutely looks up to her".
 Molony feels that Annie's subordination of tasks helps protects Hal from his own vampiric nature.
 The character was written out of the series at the end of the fourth series.
 In a video posted to the BBC's Being Human website Toby Whithouse explains that he felt the character had "come to a natural end".
 Crichlow was satisfied that the character went out saving the world and stated: "I don't know if there's much more for her to do, if I'm honest."

 Robin Roberts is reflecting Annie's role as a female ghost.
 He describes Annie as a very important and strong female character.
 Throughout the series she helps numerous ghost to resolve their issues on Earth and to pass over in the Afterlife.
 Saul, a man whom Annie has been dating is unable to drag Annie into a door, she doesn't want to go.
 Furthermore, she is not only portrayed as physically strong but also emotionally, when she tells George to talk about his feelings after he and his girlfriend Nina have broken up.
 She tells him that depression is anger which is turned inward.
 Later the plot shows that Annie, and the "women's way of knowing is correct".
 In the series the female ghost is used "to model an alternative to patriarchal control and violence".
 According to Roberts fantasy TV series often promote superpowers as something that is used to "dominate and kill".
 Annie's role in the series shows a "feminist alternative".
 Throughout season four Annie's power grows even stronger.
 She is able to stop the evil vampires who try to destroy the world, and who have taken her adoptive daughter Eve.
 When she screams at them "Give me back my fucking baby", they all freeze.
 They are petrified by her power.
 According to Roberts Annie shows how a female power can develop into a super power.